5 minute read

 • Automated labour-intensive manual tasks can lead to improvements in staff productivity.

-• It is scalable, so can efficiently adapt to your fluctuating mailing requirements.
+• It is scalable, so it can efficiently adapt to your fluctuating mailing requirements.

 • On-demand production of letters and accompanying information reduces waste.